bbauska/W3Cx-5of5/README.md

 11. !!b; //true
 ```

 In an expression with logical operators, as shown in <b>lines
 8 </b>and<b> 11</b> of the previous example, non-boolean values are
 implicitly converted to boolean.

-### Lazy evaluation or short-circuit evaluation {#lazy-evaluation-or-short-circuit-evaluation .unnumbered}
+<h4>Lazy evaluation or short-circuit evaluation</h4>

 Logical expressions are evaluated from left to right.
 JavaScript uses a
 mechanism known as &quot;short-circuit evaluation&quot; to prevent the second,